AC-BO-Hackathon/project-26-multiple-context-bo/README.md

 ### Negated Noisy Hartmann 3D
-We optimize the Harmtann-3D function, a common benchmark for BO, taking its negated noisy variant as source task.
-For this investigation the otherwise analytical functions were evaluated ona  grid and we optimize the resulting discrete search space.
+We optimize the Hartmann-3D function, a common benchmark for BO, taking its negated noisy variant as source task.
+For this investigation the otherwise analytical functions were evaluated on a grid, and we optimize the resulting discrete search space.
 This choice is motivated by utilizing a source task that is anti-correlated tos ee whether this relationship is automatically figured out and utilized for optimization improvement.